-My sister-in-law is very greedy and tortured me because she did not get proper respect from my parents.
-However, I used to ignore but currently, she has attempted one and more occasions to assault me.
-She is influential and my husband is not ready to listen to a single word against her.
+My sister-in-law causes domestic violence.
+She is very greedy and tortured me because she did not get proper respect from my parents.
+I used to ignore her activities because I want peace in my life.
+She has assaulted me on several occasions and tried to throw me away from the house.
+She is very influential and my husband does not listen to a single word against her.
 Being victimize of such violence I have decided to take appropriate legal action against her.
 Can I file a case against her under the domestic violence act?